Surm4/TrTranslate/README.md

-# School Project which should translate things like Google translate because it runs Google translate in the backend 🤣
+# School Project which should translate things like Google translate
+...because it runs Google translate in the backend 🤣
 ### How to run:
 - clone app
 - go to the app directory